Durban Moment

-The Durban Moment refers to the period in the early 1970s when the South African city of Durban became the centre of a new vibrancy in the struggle against apartheid.
+The Durban Moment refers to the period in the early and mid-1970s when the South African city of Durban became the centre of a new vibrancy in the struggle against apartheid.
+Coined by academic Tony Morphet, the term describes the convergence of various intellectual and activist movements in Durban that significantly influenced the anti-apartheid struggle.
 The two central figures in this moment were Steve Biko and Richard Turner – the former was closely associated with the Black Consciousness Movement and the latter with the trade union movement.
 The two were in a reading group together.
 Both were influenced by the new left and had links to radical Christian circles.

+Background and History

+Tony Morphet coined the term the “Durban moment” in his Rick Turner Memorial lecture to the University of Natal in Durban on September 27th, 1990.
+He described four simultaneous intellectual projects occurring between 1970 and 1974, citing Rick Turner’s radical political philosophical teachings and organizing; the activism of then student and intellectual Steve Biko; the challenge to revisionist Afrikaner history by sociologist Dunbar Moodie; and the critiques of English literature by Mike Kirkwood.